Key LeT Figure Yousaf Afridi Killed In Pakistan

-A key Lashkar-e-Taiba (LeT) figure and close associate of Hafiz Saeed, Sheikh Yousaf Afridi, has been assassinated in Pakistan, raising concerns about regional terror group dynamics.
+A key Lashkar-e-Taiba (LeT) figure and close associate of Hafiz Saeed, Sheikh Yousaf Afridi, has been assassinated in Pakistan, raising concerns about regional security and potential repercussions.

 Key Points